Get your FREE store + Amazon business!

 ★★★★★

-“I knew every personal-finance term and still couldn’t stop spending on Postmates and Sephora drops.
-The 30-day framework hit the part of me that knew better and was still losing. $1,400 of card balance gone by Day 30, first auto-transfer running, first month I didn’t flinch at the statement.
+“I knew every personal-finance term and still could not stop spending on Postmates and Sephora drops.
+The 30-day framework hit the part of me that knew better and was still losing. $1,400 of card balance gone by Day 30, first auto-transfer running, first month I did not flinch at the statement.

 ★★★★★

-“I’ve been a top quarterly performer for six years and was still carrying a $19K Capital One balance I refused to look at.
-The behavior framework – not another budgeting app – was what finally moved it. $2,100 paid off by month two.
+“Top quarterly performer for six years, still carrying a $19K Capital One balance I refused to look at.
+The set of habits – not another budgeting app – is what finally moved it. $2,100 paid off by month two.
 First weekly auto-transfer of my career.

-Marcus B. · regional sales manager, Charlotte NC
+Damon B. – regional sales manager, Charlotte NC

 ALSO INCLUDED

-Beyond the 30-day daily protocol – Financial Discipline 30-Day Plan includes the 3-trigger audit worksheet, the Sunday-night accountability text template, the urge-surfing 90-minute timer rule, the automation setup walk-through (Marcus HYSA, Ally, SoFi, Capital One 360), an optional debt-avalanche escalation track for balances above $40K, and lifetime access to re-run the framework every time life shifts.
+Beyond the daily protocol, the Financial Discipline 30-Day Plan includes the 3-trigger audit worksheet, the Sunday-night accountability text template, the 90-minute urge-surfing rule, the automation setup walk-through, an optional debt-avalanche escalation track for balances above $40K, and lifetime access to re-run it whenever life shifts.

 How to stop spending money when you already know everything about money